Pranav-Jain/DiffGeoOps/README.md

 The file __plot.py__ shows the plots of the meshes with color scheme according to the value of curvatures.
 In order to plot, go to the directory of the mesh and just run the file plot.py.

-The following are the libraries used
+The following libraries are used
 * numpy
 * mayavi (for plotting)